 The industrial water sector forecasting efforts include estimations of both water demands and water discharges.
 The water demand forecast is estimated based on the facilities' withdrawal permits and known municipal water purchases.
 The water discharges are estimated based on the facilities' wastewater permits.
-The overall water discharge forecast is also broken down by the type of discharge: direct discharge or land application systems (LAS).
+The overall water discharge forecast is also broken down by the type of discharge: direct discharge, land application systems (LAS), or discharge to a municipal wastewater treatment system.
 The estimated water discharge forecast is a way for the planning regions to account for return flows to streams, rivers and other surface bodies.